The Clear Edge

 Before:

-• “I have a free hour at 2 pm so I’ll do strategic planning then.”
+• You tell yourself, “I have a free hour at 2 pm, so I’ll do strategic planning then.”

-• 2 pm is your lowest-energy window, and strategic planning requires peak capacity.
+• 2 pm is actually your lowest‑energy window, and strategic planning is peak‑capacity work.

 After: